• Skip to main content

 Can I use a different bean instead of chickpeas?

-I haven't tried it but I'm sure another white bean would work like navy beans or white kidney beans.
+I haven't tried it, but I'm sure another white bean would work in this recipe, like navy beans or white kidney beans.
 You could also use black beans but the color of the filling will change.

 Recipe